US Forex Brokers

 5. Forwards

 Forwards are customised agreements between two parties to exchange currencies at a specific rate on a future date.
-These contracts are typically traded over-the-counter (OTC) and cater to businesses aiming to hedge against currency risks.
+These contracts are typically traded over the counter (OTC) and cater to businesses seeking to hedge against currency risks.

 Restrictions on Currency Trading in the USA

-While Forex trading is legal and actively regulated in the USA, there are certain restrictions imposed to protect traders from excessive risks and fraudulent practices:
+While forex trading is legal and actively regulated in the USA, certain restrictions are imposed to protect traders from excessive risks and fraudulent practices:

 • CFDs Involving Fiat and Cryptocurrency Crosses

-CFDs on fiat currencies are permitted under strict regulatory oversight, whereas CFDs on cryptocurrency crosses face more limitations.
-Regulators closely monitor these instruments because of their high volatility and speculative nature, which can lead to substantial trader losses.
+CFDs on fiat currencies are permitted under strict regulatory oversight, while CFDs on cryptocurrency crosses face additional limitations.
+Regulators closely monitor these instruments because of their high volatility and speculative nature, which can lead to substantial losses.

 • Binary Options

 Binary options are prohibited for retail traders in the USA.
-These all-or-nothing instruments are deemed too risky and have been associated with high levels of fraud.
-The Commodity Futures Trading Commission (CFTC) actively enforces this ban to safeguard investors’ interests.
+These all-or-nothing instruments are considered highly risky and have been associated with high levels of fraud.
+The Commodity Futures Trading Commission (CFTC) actively enforces this ban to protect investors’ interests.

 • Leverage Caps